Skip Navigation

 • In Saskatchewan, The Builders’ Lien (Prompt Payment) Amendment Act, 2019 came into force on March 1, 2022, introducing a prompt payment regime and an adjudication process similar to those in Ontario’s Construction Act.

 • In New Brunswick, the Legislative Services Branch of the Office of the Attorney General recommended a two-phase reform of the Mechanics’ Lien Act.
 As part of phase one, the Construction Remedies Act came into force on November 1, 2021, replacing the Mechanics’ Lien Act and modernizing the construction lien legislation.
-As part of phase two, the province is monitoring developments in other jurisdictions with respect to prompt payment and adjudication regimes.
+As part of phase two, New Brunswick passed the Construction Prompt Payment and Adjudication Act on June 16, 2023, introducing a prompt payment and adjudication regime.
+However, the new legislation has yet to come into force.

 • Nova Scotia has passed bills introducing prompt payment and adjudication.
 Bills 119 and 211 have both received Royal Assent but have not yet been proclaimed into force.

-• Manitoba’s Bill 38: The Builders' Liens Amendment Act (Prompt Payment) received Royal Assent on May 30, 2023, but has not yet come into force.
+• Manitoba’s Bill 38: The Builders' Liens Amendment Act (Prompt Payment) received Royal Assent on May 30, 2023, As of April 1, 2025, all provisions of the Act are in force.

 Elsewhere in Canada at the provincial level, prompt payment and adjudication legislation are being developed and implemented.
 For example, Quebec implemented pilot projects to test two main mechanisms to facilitate payments on public contracts and related subcontracts — an obligatory payment schedule and a dispute resolution process using an adjudicator or expert intervenor, in an effort to resolve disputes in a timely manner.
 These are based on principles similar to those set forth in the Construction Act (Ontario), as adapted to civil law.
-As a result of the pilot projects, on June 2, 2022, Bill 12 was assented that amends the Act respecting contracting by public bodies.
+As a result of the pilot projects, on June 2, 2022, Bill 12 was assented to and came into force, amending the Act respecting contracting by public bodies.

 At the federal level, the Federal Prompt Payment for Construction Work Act received royal assent on June 21, 2019, and came into force on December 9, 2023.
-The Federal Prompt Payment for Construction Work Act will apply to all construction contracts that existed prior to its effective date, which has yet to be determined, and establishes prompt payment requirements with respect to federal real property and federal immovables that are similar to the prompt payment requirements set out in the Ontario Construction Act.
+The Federal Prompt Payment for Construction Work Act will apply to all construction contracts that existed prior to its effective date, December 9, 2023, and establishes prompt payment requirements with respect to federal real property and federal immovables that are similar to the prompt payment requirements set out in the Ontario Construction Act.

 In most major public sector infrastructure projects in Canada, whether they are procured through a P3 delivery model or an alternative delivery model, the public sector retains risks related to discriminatory or industry-specific changes in law, costs of insurance, uninsurable events and risk related to pre-existing but undiscoverable environmental conditions.
 Force majeure event risk is typically shared between private-sector and public-sector parties.
 The COVID-19 pandemic saw the introduction in various jurisdictions of contractual provisions allocating the risk not only of additional costs and delays related to COVID-19 specifically, but also of future epidemics and pandemics more generally.